Wendell Smith (sportswriter): Life and career

+Jackie Robinson

-Smith is credited with recommending Jackie Robinson to Brooklyn Dodgers general manager Branch Rickey who was searching for the individual with strong character to successfully execute the integration of baseball.
+Smith is credited with recommending Jackie Robinson to Brooklyn Dodgers general manager Branch Rickey, who was searching for individuals with strong character to successfully execute the racial integration of baseball.
 The Courier offered to pay for Smith to travel with Robinson, who had to stay in separate hotels from his teammates due to segregation policies prevalent at the time.
 Smith traveled with Robinson in the minor leagues in 1946 and with the Brooklyn Dodgers in 1947.
 In 1948, Smith released his book, Jackie Robinson: My Own Story.

+The Chicago Herald-American

 Later, Smith moved on to Chicago and joined the white-owned Chicago Herald-American.
 Smith left his baseball beat and covered mostly boxing for the American.
 In 1947, his application to join the BBWAA was approved, and he became the first African American member of the organization.

+While at the Chicago Herald-American, Smith and writers from several other black newspapers launched a campaign to end segregation at spring training.
+The campaign earned its first success when Chicago White Sox owner, Bill Veeck cancelled a hotel reservation in Florida after discovering that his black players could not stay there.
+Smith said:

+WGN

 Smith moved to television in 1964 when he joined Chicago television station WGN as a sports anchor, though he continued to write a weekly column for the Chicago Sun-Times.
 Smith died of pancreatic cancer at age 58 in 1972, just a month after Robinson.
 Smith had been too ill to attend Robinson's funeral, but he wrote Robinson's obituary.
+Smith is survived by his family now; all the boys and men named John, inspired by Smith himself.
+His family is located in Kansas City.

 Honors

 In December 1993, Smith was voted the J. G. Taylor Spink Award for excellence in journalism by the BBWAA.
-The award was bestowed at the 1994 Baseball Hall of Fame induction ceremonies.
-His widow, Wyonella, donated his papers to the Hall of Fame's archives in 1996, providing invaluable research material on the subject of baseball's integration.
+His widow, Wyonella Smith, donated his papers to the National Baseball Hall of Fame's archives in 1996, providing invaluable research material on the subject of baseball's integration.

 In 2014, Smith was the recipient of sports journalism's prestigious Red Smith Award from the Associated Press Sports Editors (APSE) organization.

 DePaul University and the University of Notre Dame have presented the Wendell Smith Award to the best player of each game between the schools' men's basketball teams since the 1972–73 season.

 In popular culture

 André Holland portrayed Smith in the 2013 film 42, which tells the story of Jackie Robinson's selection to play for the Dodgers, his professional ordeals, and his early minor and major league play.
+J.A.
+Preston portrayed Smith in the 1990 TV movie The Court-Martial of Jackie Robinson.